On flat bands in the $J_1$-$J_2$-$J_3$ XXZ sawtooth chain: Conclusion

 Because the magnitude of the conventional spin-orbit interaction induced DM terms in solid magnets is usually at least one order of magnitude smaller than the corresponding symmetric exchange, our solutions of the flat-band constraint in terms of $D_a$ may be beyond physically realizable values of DM constants.
 However, this limitation could be lifted if they are induced by an electric field via the KNB mechanism.
 Finally we note that in artificial many-body strongly correlated systems, such as ultra-cold atoms in optical lattices, DM interaction can be modeled directly~\cite{DM_OL}.
-Recent developments suggest that for magnets that are modeled in Rydberg atom quantum simulators~\cite{Ryd}, the DM constants can even be made larger that the corresponding symmetric exchange.
+Recent developments suggest that for magnets that are modeled in Rydberg atom quantum simulators~\cite{Ryd}, the DM constants can even be made larger than the corresponding symmetric exchange.
+Regarding electric-field-induced flat bands we note that any sawtooth-chain material with spiral spin order can be a candidate for the experimental realization of electric-field control over the formation of localized magnon states.
+For example, the multiferroic sawtooth material BeCr$_2$O$_4$ is quite promising, for which multiple magnetic transitions and at least two phases with noncollinear magnetic structure were demonstrated~\cite{BeCr}.
+As previously discussed in Ref.~\onlinecite{SC_KNB}, quantitative estimates of the required electric field strength are highly material-dependent, as the KNB polarization contains the constant $\gamma$ which depends on quantum-chemical details of the bond between two magnetic ions~\cite{KNB1, KNB2, Sol21, Sol25}.
+Recent experimental results~\cite{koc21, ukl25} indicate that the necessary electric field strengths are feasible in principle, ranging from $10^{-1}$ to 10~MV/m, in order to control the chiral spin texture and to switch between various spin states.